Guardianship in Francoist Spain and the democratic transition: 1980s

-Law 11/1981 made men and women equal in marriage.
-It ended the system under which the husband was in charge of conjugal property.
-Women could work without the consent of their husband, apply for a passport, open a bank account and get a drivers license.
+It was only in the 1980s that gender equality in civil law was established in Spain.
+While the permiso marital was abolished in 1975, and adultery was decriminalized in 1978, it was only through Law 11/1981 that men and women became equal in marriage, removing the remaining discriminatory provisions, and also legalizing divorce.
 The new regulations were in line with United Nations guidelines.
 Children, on turning 18, now had a legal option to choose whether their father's or mother's surname came first.
 Law 30/1981 of 7 July also set a civil divorce process.
 If a family did not exercise an option to change the order of the names in their surname, the law defaulted to the father's surname as the first.

-The law changed in 1985 in regard to girls taken into state custody, as it no longer allowed minors to be placed under the control of the state for their own protection.
+The law changed in 1985 in regard to minor girls abusively taken into state custody, as it no longer allowed minors to be placed under the control of the state for their own protection.
 Following this, all remaining efforts for reform were terminated.